- Home

 Supervisors of the Checklist

-The three Supervisors of the Checklist are elected officials serving the voters of the Town of Salem, NH each with terms of six years.
+The three Supervisors of the Checklist are elected officials serving the voters of the Town of Salem, NH by determining whether applicants are legally qualified to vote and updating the checklist of registered voters.

 -